You are looking for a strong dog that is fearless and quite energetic, right? And, it has to be great with the family, especially with kids.

 On the other hand, there are a few red flags that tell you right away that you aren’t dealing with a reputable breeder, but more likely with a backyard breeder or a puppy mill distributor.

-First of all, if the “breeder” wants to meet somewhere public or at your home, and just bring you the pup without you even getting a chance to get to know it a bit better or check the rest of his brothers and sisters, you are definitely dealing with a puppy mill distributor.
+First of all, if the “breeder” wants to meet somewhere public or at your home, and just bring you the pup without you even getting a chance to get to know it a bit better or check the rest of his brothers and sisters, you are dealing with a puppy mill distributor.

-And, that puppy definitely isn’t “the last from the litter”, but just a poor baby that was born in horrible conditions, and comes from parents that are 99% a mismatch (genetically speaking).
+And, that puppy isn’t “the last from the litter”, but just a poor baby that was born in horrible conditions, and comes from parents that are 99% a mismatch (genetically speaking).

 You will get a pup that is in a bad state, both physically and mentally.

-If the breeder actually wants you to come to his home, where the litter is, you need to keep your eye on how the “breeder” behaves during your visit.
+If the breeder wants you to come to his home, where the litter is, you need to keep your eye on how the “breeder” behaves during your visit.

 The Red flags that you should keep an eye on, are: